-Please also note that if staying for two weeks there is a discount of £30 (a bit more if no change of linen is required) on the figure that the computer calculates.
-Accordingly rather than booking on the basis of the computerised figure, please simply send an enquiry and the owners will send out a quote with the correct reduced figure
+Please note that if staying for two weeks there is a discount of £35 (a bit more if no change of linen is required) on the figure that the computer calculates.
+Accordingly rather than booking on the basis of the computerised figure, please simply send an enquiry and the owners will send out a quote with the correct reduced figure. also the computerised system is not very good at sending out correct quotes for short breaks or other unusual bookings, so best to ask for a quote rather than trying to book directly online.
+If wishing to book a short beak this coming week commencing 2nd may the quote given for five nights is correct but a bit understated for three or four nights so if wanting 3 or 4 nights please email for a quote

 |Size||Sleeps up to 2, 1 bedrooms|